Best Docusign alternatives: Pricing, pros & cons, use cases

 Important details

-- Pricing: OneSpan offers "fair and transparent pricing with no hidden fees or price hikes at renewal dates."
-The company has two plans with the ability to further tailor your Enterprise plan.
-Choosing between transaction volume and number of users allows enterprises to customize their plan according to their use case.
-This often leads to a lower total cost than other enterprise plans in the market and a top price per value.
+• Pricing: OneSpan offers "fair and transparent pricing with no hidden fees or price hikes at renewal dates."
+The company has two plans with the ability to further tailor the Enterprise Plan.
+For Enterprise Plan pricing, choosing between transaction volume and number of users allows enterprises to customize their plan according to their use case.
+This often leads to a lower total cost than other enterprise plans in the market.
 Learn more in these case studies with an energy retailer and auto insurer.
-Furthermore, the Professional Plan from OneSpan is designed for businesses of all sizes that want to quickly spin up a deployment of OneSpan Sign and start signing immediately.
+The company's other plan, the Professional Plan, is designed for businesses of all sizes that want to quickly spin up a deployment of OneSpan Sign and start signing immediately.
 It can be just as applicable to enterprises for certain use cases.

 Learn more about OneSpan Sign in this brief video: